SmittyHalibut/coax-trap-form/README.md

 # Show me your antenna!
 If you build something with this model, I'd appreciate it if you sent me a picture and/or description of what you built.
-I'm [https://twitter.com/SmittyHalibut](@SmittyHalibut on Twitter).
+I'm [@SmittyHalibut on Twitter](https://twitter.com/SmittyHalibut).

 73 de KR6ZY, @SmittyHalibut
 -Mark